simsim87/simsim87/README.md

 3. After creating my account at the GitHub website, i clicked on + button on the top right of the page and i selected "New Repository." then, I Entered my repository name, local path, and then I clicked on "Create Repository."
 4. After downloading and installing GitHub desktop version on my laptop , i opened it , then I Clicked on the "+" icon in the top left corner of the screen and i selected "Clone a repository." which in turn opened  a window that showed a list of my Github repositories.
 I Chose the one i just created then i chose the location on my computer where I want to clone it. after that I Clicked on "Clone repository.

+# About Me
+## My interests
+My hobbies and academic pursuits span across several areas of interest.
+A large portion of my free time is dedicated to drawing and designing characters for video game concepts.
+This combines my love for art with storytelling, where I can create imaginative worlds and compelling characters.
+Additionally, I am pursuing a degree in IT services and support, which perfectly aligns with my passion for technology.
+Outside of my studies and creative endeavors, I deeply enjoy spending time with my family, especially with my son and fiancée.
+Together, we explore new activities, whether it's outdoor adventures or bonding over simple pleasures like watching movies.
+Family time is central to my life, providing balance and joy.
+## Websites I recommend